 Day of your GMAT

 I think it’s important to do a short warm-up before your test.
 The idea isn’t to get practice or to learn something new.
-The idea is to not have the very first GMAT questions you work that day counting for your real GMAT score.
+The idea is to not have the very first GMAT questions you work on that day counting for your real GMAT score.
 Working just a few questions without checking the answer choices will help prime your brain for the questions and timing of the test.
-Working a few question without checking the answers also preps you for what the test will feel like as you can’t find out how you’re doing as the test goes.
+Working on a few questions without checking the answers also preps you for what the test will feel like as you can’t find out how you’re doing as the test goes.

 - DO Wake up at least 2 hours before your test if you have a morning test.